alielw/APS-NGS-day1-PM/README.md

 ## c.
 PRACTICAL ACTIVITY

 Count how many reads have all of the following features; are paired, first in the pair, on the reverse strand and also have a read mapped in proper pair.
 This information is encoded in the FLAG section of the SAM/BAM file.
-We can do this using a bam file we already generated (61A.bam).
+We can do this using a bam file we already generated using Tophat (96I.bam).
 We can do this in interactive mode.

-* First, run interactive mode

-        >qrsh
+* Make a new folder and transfer the bam files into this folder.

+        mkdir Quality_assessment
+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Tophat_output/96I.bam PATH/Quality_assessment

-* Then, view the first few lines of the bam file with samtools.
+* Then, view the first few lines of the bam file with samtools (samtools view BAM), Unix pipe (|) and Unix head.
 Compare this output with the table above.
 Identify which column contains the FLAG field.

         >samtools view 96I.bam | head